 Kraidler, who helped Jones, says the family’s apartment situation was ‘’pretty bad.’’

 Oni had received a tracheotomy, which exposes the inside of the neck to the air, Kraidler says, but the girl and her family were living in a place in which raw sewage — human feces — was coming up through a drain.

-The legal team helped clear up the rental finances – Belinda in fact didn’t owe money – and got the moldy carpet removed and the plumbing eventually fixed, though mold still lurked underneath a ledge in the bathroom.
+The legal team helped clear up the rental finances – Belinda in fact didn’t owe money – and got the moldy carpet removed and the plumbing eventually fixed with the help of a Washington DC mold removal company, though mold still lurked underneath a ledge in the bathroom.